Cloud MFT Pricing: Factors and Resources

 cloud mft saas pricing illustration

-What determines the price?
-With cloud managed file transfer, you typically pay for data transmitted.
+Nowadays, volume of data transmission is usually the basis for cloud MFT pricing.
 Vendors may use other variables to determine price, including feature bundles, interfaces or endpoints.

-Pay-as-you-go pricing means you don’t commit to a contract, but instead pay for usage each month.
+Pay-as-you-go pricing means charges and their payment are for usage each month instead of being bound to a fixed contract fee or extended term.
 The usage metric could be files transferred or bandwidth.
 Bandwidth is the total data sent, and it’s calculated as the number of files multiplied by the average file size.
 For example, if 100 files are transferred each month and each file is 1MB, the total data transmitted will be 100MB.

 Advantages: Disadvantages: